 By September 2013, the project will provide care and support for 11,124 children and their families.
-Community counselors (CC) will identify OVC while providing initial support to people living with HIV/AIDS, and based on children's assessed needs will provide psychological and spiritual support, support for education and trade learning, access to health care, legal support, shelter, and economic strengthening.
+Community counselors (CC) will identify OVC while providing initial support to people living with HIV/AIDS, and based on

 Strategically, 378 individuals will be trained in OVC care and support, including quality improvement standards for OVC service delivery, age-appropriate counseling, and food and nutritional support.
 In each village site of the project, 3 CC and 1 rural development agent will receive training.
 At each new ANADER district head office of the project, 2 agents will receive similar capacity building.